gcrk/tictactoe/README.md

 ## Design

-I tried to recreate an old school NES style design with fonts and glowing effects.
+I tried to recreate an old school Arcade Game style design with fonts and glowing effects.
 I use a 8bits style font from google.
 A use some text-shadow CSS and blinking animation to recreate a glowing effect like old school arcade game.
 There is a hidden button you can find to get a nicer effect on the title.